skyflowapi/skyflow-iOS/README.md

 Skyflow.RevealElementOptions(
   format: String, // Format for the element.
   translation: [Character: String] // Indicates the allowed data type value for format
-  enableCopy: Bool?, // Indicates whether to enable the copy icon in reveal elements to copy text to clipboard.
+  enableCopy: Boolean, // Indicates whether to enable the copy icon in reveal elements to copy text to clipboard.
 Defaults to 'false'
 )
 ```
 - `format`: A string value that indicates how the  element should display the value, including placeholder characters that map to keys `translation` If `translation` isn't specified, the `format` value is considered a string literal.